×

 Expats, digital nomads and retirees living in England responded:

 "Expats and digital nomads often appreciate the rich cultural heritage of England, as well as the vibrant cities and beautiful countryside.
 They also enjoy the excellent public transportation system, the wide variety of restaurants and pubs, and the friendly people.
 On the other hand, some expats and digital nomads may find the weather in England to be too cold and wet, and the cost of living to be quite high.
-Additionally, the language barrier can be a challenge for those who are not native English speakers," remarked one expat in UK.
+Additionally, the language barrier can be a challenge for those who are not native English speakers," said one expat in living in UK.

 What do expats in England appreciate most about the local culture?

 "The main plus for me is the NHS.
 I was lucky to have good health insurance in the US and was close to top-notch hospitals and doctors.
 But many Americans have had to live with poor health care or none.
 The Affordable Care Act is in the throes of changing that, whereas the UK has provided full coverage for everyone for a long time at no point-of-service cost.
-The other thing I appreciate is good public transportation," said one expat in Leeds.
+The other thing I appreciate is good public transportation," remarked one in Leeds.

 View More Answers